-Fish Maw Soup is commonly found prepared at Chinese home kitchen and considered a delicacy.
+Fish maw snow fungus soup is commonly found prepared at Chinese home kitchen and considered a delicacy.
 Typically used in soup, stew, and braised dishes

-In some Asian cultures, Fish maw is considered a food delicacy and served during special occassion like Chinese New Year.
+In some Asian cultures, Fish maw is considered a food delicacy and served during special occasions like Chinese New Year.
 It is usually served braised, stewed or in soup.
 You can actually buy Fish Maw in a non-fried or fried form.
-The non-fried form is hard and dry, where as the fried form is all puffy and very light.
+The non-fried form is hard and dry, whereas the fried form is all puffy and very light.
 If you buy the non-fried Fish Maw, you will need to soak them and then boil them with ginger until they are soft.